 If the local router server is available, the dialog will tell you.
-Click the Run button, the dialog will show the process as below:
+Click the Run button, the dialog will show the process.

 Sometimes, if you can’t get it done, try the tips below.

 - Skip the GND nets, add copper area to GND net.

 - Use small tracks and small clearance, but make sure the value is more than 6mil.

 - Route some key tracks manually before auto routing and ignore them when auto routing.

 - Add more layers, 4 layers or 6 layers.
 That will make the PCB more expensive.

 - Use local auto router rather than cloud server.

 - Tell the error detail to us and download and send your PCB file as EasyEDA Source json file: